Eyevinn/channel-engine/README.md

 Note that this feature is also currently in beta which means that it is close to production-ready but has not been run in production yet.
 We appreciate all efforts to try this out and provide feedback.

-## Support

-Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
-If you fancy any help in enhancing or integrating this component just drop an email to sales@eyevinn.se and we'll figure something out together.

 ## About Eyevinn Technology